 What is the best time to visit Shimla?
 Monsoon!

 For a long time, I kept myself away from traveling to Shimla, and this was for one reason – Shimla is a popular tourist destination and remains crowded most of the time of the year.

-So this time, as monsoon hit Himachal Pradesh hard, and the news made people stay away from it, I found myself the perfect time to go and explore some of the top tourist destinations in Himachal Pradesh.
+So this time, as the monsoon hit Himachal Pradesh hard, and the news made people stay away from it, I found myself the perfect time to go and explore some of the top tourist destinations in Himachal Pradesh.
 And Shimla was one of them.

-Despite being born in Shimla (and not staying there for long before my family moved out) I never felt an urge to revisit and explore it.
+Despite being born in Shimla (and not staying there for long before my family moved out) I never felt the urge to revisit and explore it.
 And this was for one simple reason: Shimla is an overrated and terribly crowded destination.

 During the peak summer months of April to June, you will find people struggling to walk on the mall road with newly married couples pumped with amorous mischief.
 There will be enough to shop and drink, but the quintessential hill station charm will be missing.

 I remember when I visited Shimla a few years ago on a solo weekend trip, in the month of April, all I wanted was a symphony from the crickets and some clear night sky to go with the chilly evening, but what I rather found was more crowd than I find in Delhi on a weekend, with younger people going haywire after a few drinks and older ones wincing about it.
 The Shimla I was hoping for was somewhere missing.

-And then I visited Shimla earlier this month in August 2019 when a monsoon hit Himachal Pradesh (almost) all-time high.
+And then I visited Shimla earlier this month in August 2019 when a monsoon hit Himachal Pradesh (almost) an all-time high.
 With news warning people to avoid Himachal for the next few weeks, I found a perfect time to explore Shimla.

 During the month of August when I visited Shimla, I hardly saw any tourists around.
 The place where I was staying, despite having a capacity of 20-25 tourists had only one guest to look after.